 Before you leave the domain of built-in operating systems, both macOS and Windows users have another option.
 A network-attached storage device, or NAS, is a bulky hard drive that plugs straight into your router, so it can make your media available even when your main computer is switched off.
 Modern-day NAS devices come with a selection of software to simplify the process of creating a server and making all your files available to other devices.
 Plenty of NAS drives will do the job, but something like the ZyXEL Personal Cloud Storage Server is particularly geared toward media sharing.

-Streaming with Plex and other third-party apps
+How to stream video with Plex and other third-party apps

-And then you're set!
+And then you’re set!
 The Plex apps (server and client) handle all the heavy lifting to ensure your video will flow smoothly from one device to another.
 Assuming you have fast enough upload speeds at home, you can also serve up your stored videos to the web.
-This lets you connect to your Plex server and stream video over the internet while you're away from home.
-Just like you currently do with Netflix.
+This lets you connect to your Plex server and stream video over the internet while you’re away from home.
+Just like you do with Netflix.